About UsJanuary 17, 2022 2022-03-05 8:48

-The School’s current student population includes almost 700 undergraduates, 64 postgraduates and 57 Phd candidates.
+Located at 46 Egnatia Street, outside the University Campus the School occupies a six-storey neoclassical building in the center of the city.
+The school’s current student population includes almost 700 undergraduates, 64 postgraduates and 57 Phd candidates.
 In addition, every year the School receives an average of 15 Erasmus students while, at the same time, it trains scores of mid-career professionals through a wide range of specially designed Lifelong Learning Programs.

 Program Governing Committee